 25. Prevents dementia

-A study conducted to investigate how mindfulness affects cognition found significant reduction in cognitive decline and an increase in blood flow to the brain and areas of the cortex of those that practiced mindfulness meditation.
+A study conducted to investigate how mindfulness affects cognition found a significant reduction in cognitive decline and an increase in blood flow to the brain and areas of the cortex of those that practiced mindfulness meditation.

 26. More cognitive flexibility

 Cognitive flexibility is the ability to change between two different mental concepts as well as think about two different mental concepts at the same time.
-A study investigating the relationship between meditation and cognitive flexibility found that mindfulness is linked to improvements of cognitive flexibility.
+A study investigating the relationship between meditation and cognitive flexibility found that mindfulness is linked to improvements in cognitive flexibility.

 27. More sustained attention

 Sustained attention is the ability to focus on one specific task for a sustained period of time.
 Generally, this type of attention is useful for students and tasks such as programming or writing.
 In a study determining the relation between mindfulness and sustained attention, researchers found mindfulness meditation might be associated with improved sustained attention.